laurafdeza/dpbe_l2_pre_registration/README.md

 ### Hypotheses (required)

 ### Hipothesis 1
-Bilinguals shit perception across language context by switching between language-specific phonetic systems.
+Bilinguals shift perception across language context by switching between language-specific phonetic systems.
 Non-directional hypothesis.
 There is a relationship between the existence of two separate phonetic systems and the speaker shift perception of the sounds.

 ### Hipothesis 2
 ** Bilinguals identification of the VOT stimuli varies depending on the language context.
 Non-directional hypothesis.
 There is a relationship between the language context and the  identification of the VOT stimuli by  bilinguals.